haxsaw/hikaru/docs/crd.rst

 | unique_items      | array (list, tuple)           | bool                 | True if all array items must be unique  |
 +-------------------+-------------------------------+----------------------+-----------------------------------------+

+* refer to the OpenAPI spec for allowed format values

+If any of the following are used with an array type, they apply to the elements in the array:
+``enum, format, minimum, exclusive_minimum, maximum, exclusive_maximum, pattern, or multiple_of``.
 Modifiers used with the incorrect type of property are ignored.

 .. note::